willblenkhorn/Audio-processing-toolkit/README.md

 * To measure the frequencies as a function of time we divide the signal, apply a "smoothing function" called a window function and then do a FFT:
 * https://en.wikipedia.org/wiki/Short-time_Fourier_transform
 * https://en.wikipedia.org/wiki/Window_function
-* GUI library for python, which uses the cross-platform QT toolkit: https://wiki.qt.io/PySide
+* GUI library for python, which uses the cross-platform PyQT5 toolkit: https://www.riverbankcomputing.com/news
 * Graphing library in python: http://matplotlib.org/
 * Graphing library in C++ in case that's too slow: http://www.qcustomplot.com/